 How much will a Spain visa waiver cost?

-The other little detail that hasn’t yet been revealed is how long the Spain visa waiver will last.
+The ETIAS for Spain will last for a period of 3 years, or the date of passport expiry, whichever comes first.
 The American version, the ESTA, is valid for 2 years once it has been issued, although that doesn’t mean that you can stay in the U.S. for that long.
 You only get 90 days even if you have been issued with an ESTA.
 Once you have been out of the U.S. for an additional 90 days, you can then return for another visit using the same ESTA.
 The Spain visa waiver might work the same way.
 We shall have to wait and see what is decided.